BobbyBabybird/styled-presentation/PITCHME.md

 - Was happy with CSS Modules.
 This takes it a step further.
 - Doesn't limit css developers.
 - Works well with React.
+- Generating HTML and CSS.
+Not recreating the wheel.

 ---